iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 ### Find max contiguous sum
 **Given an array, find the maximum continuous sum**

+(There's an algorithm called Kadane's algorithm that solves this problem in $O(N)$ time BUT we'll be using divide and conquer to better understand how this technique works!)

 Example: [-1, 3, 4, -5, 9, -2] Then the max contiguous sum is 3 + 4 -5 + 9 = 11